Visa Legislation in Singapore

 The Singapore social visa is granted to foreign citizens coming to visit or meet family and friends living in the country, while the transit visa is required only for those transiting the country.
 The documents required to obtain one of the two types of Singapore visas are:

 The applicant is also required to pay a visa application fee.
 Those coming for longer period of times are required to report to the Immigration and Checkpoints Authority in Singapore in order to obtain their passes.
+Visa exemptions can also be granted, for instance in the case of those who relocate to Singapore from US on a short-term basis.

 If you need help in obtaining a visa, please contact our Singapore lawyers.